When is the best time to form a business?

 When setting up a corporation, or any business for that matter, you need to consider where your financing is going to come from, whether all financing will be equity or there will be loans.
 And if you need investors, where will they come from?
 The answers to these questions have significant effects in several ways, not just financial or tax.
 But you could run afoul of securities law, for example, if you are not careful when soliciting investors.

 A Business Plan is also extremely helpful.
 Studies show that people who have written Business Plans when they start a business are much more likely to be successful than those who do not.
 One reason is that writing a Business Plan forces you to think of all aspects of the business, including funding, marketing, and your competition.
 If you deal with those in advance, you are more likely to create a roadmap for success.

 Why do I need legal documents if I filed with the state?

-What is a Registered Agent and why do I need one?
+What is a registered agent and why do I need one?

 How do you pay yourself in an LLC?

 How you pay yourself in an LLC will depend on how you elect to have the LLC taxed.
-If it’s taxed as a C-corporation, you pay yourself a salary and withhold the necessary taxes.
+If it's taxed as a C-corporation, you pay yourself a salary and withhold the necessary taxes.
 As an S-corporation, you can take a mixture of a salary and other money not subject to the self-employment tax.
 But again, this is a highly individual decision based on many factors.
-The best person to talk to about how you should handle this in your case is your tax preparation professional.
+The best person to talk to about how you should handle this in your case is your tax professional.

-Should I trademark my business name?
+How do I trademark my business name?